Sheila:

 Victor:

-We're coaching the body and mind to dial down that immediate fight or flight stress.
+We're coaching the body and mind to dial down that immediate fight or flight

 Sheila: